wp-plugins/nextgen-facebook/readme.txt

 * [CDN Linker](https://github.com/wmark/CDN-Linker/downloads) : If the CDN Linker plugin is active, the *featured* image URL will be rewritten by CDN Linker before it's encoded into the sharing URLs for Pinterest and Tumblr.

-* [Exclude Pages](http://wordpress.org/extend/plugins/exclude-pages/) : If the Exclude Pages plugin is active, social buttons will not be added to excluded pages.
-An additional option will be available on the settings page to toggle this default behavior on/off.

 * [WP-WikiBox](http://wordpress.org/extend/plugins/wp-wikibox/) : If the WP-WikiBox plugin is active, an option will be added to the settings page to use WP-WikiBox for the Open Graph description field (for pages, not posts).

 == Performance Tuning ==